AyeCode/invoicing/readme.txt

 * Prices multiplied by 100 when using a comma as a decimal separator - FIXED
 * Phone numbers not saving - FIXED
 * Payment forms show the current user's billing details instead of the invoice user's billing details - FIXED
+* Report graphs not displayed if WordFence is active - FIXED

 = 2.0.0-beta3 =
 * Fix "minimum value" error with number settings fields - FIXED